"Engage, Lead, Learn, Serve, and Inspire."

 The Association of Fraternal Values and Leadership (AFLV) sponsors this annual conference.
 Programming includes position-specific information for fraternity/sorority governing councils and chapter leaders.
 During this weekend, fraternity and sorority leaders also get to enjoy the opportunity of meeting fellow brothers and sisters from chapter across the country.
 This three-day conference is attended each year by council officers and invited chapter members of IFC, NPHC, PHC and UCFS.

-"In community building, we choose the people and the conversation that will produce the accountability to build relatedness, structure belonging, and move the action forward." - Peter Block
+"In community building, we choose the people and the conversation that will produce the accountability relatedness, structure belonging, and move the action forward." - Peter Block

 Greeks Giving Back